owasp-dep-scan/dep-scan/README.md

 ## Features

 - Scan most application code - local repos, Linux container images, Kubernetes manifests, and OS - to identify known CVEs with prioritization
+- Run the application as a GUI or CLI
 - Perform advanced reachability analysis for multiple languages (See reachability analysis)
 - Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
 - Generate Software Bill-of-Materials (SBOM) with Vulnerability Disclosure Report (VDR) information